Nancy Hathaway is passionate about helping couples, mothers, and groups explore and bring more Mindfulness into everyday life of relationship.

 Her private consultation practice is on the Blue Hill Peninsula in Surry and in Portland, Maine.
 As a licensed psychotherapist her specialty is Buddhist psychological theory and mindfulness-based strategies.
 Nancy enjoys working with individuals, couples, parents, mothers, families, healthcare professionals who are interested in integrating mindfulness into Work, Family, Health, and Relationship.

-Licensed by the State of Maine as Pastoral Counselor, she is most likely the first and only Licensed Pastoral Counselor in the Buddhist tradition in the country.
+Licensed by the State of Maine as Pastoral Counselor, she is most likely the first and perhaps the only Licensed Pastoral Counselor in the Buddhist tradition in the country.
 As well as private one on one sessions, she offers telephone consultations, workplace wellness programs, Mindfulness-Based Stress Reduction programs, classes, workshops, retreats and Two Day Mindfulness Intensives at the University of Southern Maine on a regular basis, and other universities, businesses, schools, and health care settings throughout New England.
 She is an adjunct professor at the University of Southern Maine offering Mindfulness-based Stress Reduction as a college level course for credit in a one week summer intensive.

 Nancy has taught in a variety of settings: hospitals, colleges, Harvard Work and Family Center of Harvard University, MIT, Brandeis, Maine Medical Center and Eastern Maine Medical Center in Maine, grammar schools with teachers and students, banks, medical centers and nursery school programs for parents.
 Recently she has been an adjunct professor at Husson University and University of Southern Maine and has taught Mindfulness workshops at Maine Medical Center for physicians and healthcare professionals.
 She is an adjunct on the Colby College faculty for their JanPlan semester.